RThom6/RThom6/README.md

 # Welcome to my profile
 Checkout [my portfolio!](https://rthom6.github.io)
-Currently most of my work is privated as I would be subject to plagiarism at University otherwise
+Currently most of my work is private as I would be subject to plagiarism at University otherwise
 <details>
  <summary>Github Stats</summary>